lukesoldano/BadDog/README.md

 # Introduction
 ## What are we Making?
-Still figuring that out, for now just trying to get the basics of game setup going so we can extrapolate on that and make a 2D Platformer game
+Still figuring that out, for now just trying to get the basics of game setup going so we can extrapolate on that and make a 2D-Isometric game

 # Building
 ## Platforms